mdcdi1315/MP.DN-WINDOWS/Abstractions/MP/Serialization/README.md

 This implementation takes that and pushes further this concept by adding:

--> Abstractions around the file format barriers - that is, you can save the serialized data in any format you wish, if you just implement correctly both the `ISerializedClassReader` and `ISerializedClassWriter` interfaces.
+-> Abstractions around the file format barriers - that is, you can save the serialized data in any format you wish, if you just implement correctly both the `IRecordReader` and `IRecordWriter` interfaces.

 -> An extensible constraint logic to serialize objects only when their fields do have correct values, based on the constraints applied.

 -> Perform concurrent read and write operations on the same object type at the same instance, at the same time.

 -> The ability to deserialize from one format and serialize into another

+-> Data transcoding - the ability to disguise additional types as primitive objects.

+-> Supports specific derived types of fields having as a backing type another extendable serializable class

 -> And all these, into a single instance of a `SerializationManager` class.